 Solution: The soundbar category is very competitive.
 Firstly, we thoroughly evaluated the landscape by looking at the strongest brands in the soundbar category and determined the right competitors to target.
 While it is highly competitive among the top 100 products, there are also many brands that make up the highly fragmented competitive field on the lower end.
 We had to make sure we were looking out for smaller sellers and setting our products apart from those as well.

-Solution: Because there are so many soundbars out there, how do we communicate the key USPs to set these apart from the rest?
+Because there are so many soundbars out there, how do we communicate the key USPs to set these apart from the rest?
 Conversion rate (CR) is a measure of how successful a product detail page is at converting a potential customer into an actual customer.
-We know that CR is a key driver of boosting both ranking and organic visibility and the key ways to improve it are through detail page optimization, Amazon deals, average rating and number of reviews.
+We know that CR is a key driver of boosting both ranking and organic visibility and the key ways to improve it are through detail page optimization, deals on Amazon, average rating and number of reviews.

 Since the easiest aspect to influence is detail page optimization, this was our main solution for this challenge.
 Not only did we maximize the product title, highlights and descriptions as explained above, but we also built Premium A+ content for Yamaha Soundbars.
 Premium A+ allows us to introduce the brand to the shopper in a way that builds trust and loyalty, and to provide additional product details and incorporate eye-catching images and interactive graphics to best demonstrate the product.